 “She understood the value of education,” Francis says, “and she was gifted intellectually and disciplined and excited about God’s creation.”

-As an undergrad at TMU, Pari had grown in her knowledge and love of Scripture (“Master’s really solidified my understanding of the gospel and the Bible through chapel and Bible survey classes,” she says).
-And upon her return, she was delighted to study under professors who interpreted science through Scripture, teaching a literal six-day creation and a historical space-time fall.
+As an undergrad at TMU, Pari had grown in her knowledge and love of Scripture (“TMU solidified my understanding of the gospel and the Bible through chapel and Bible survey classes,” she says).
+Upon her return, she was delighted to study under professors who interpreted science through Scripture, teaching a literal six-day creation and a historical space-time fall.

 Outside the classroom, Pari pursued hands-on experiences.
-She volunteered at a guide-dog center and an animal shelter.
-Through Master’s, she signed on for a summer internship working with animals considered exotic, like guinea pigs, turtles, rabbits and snakes.
+She volunteered at a guide dog center and an animal shelter.
+Through Master’s, she signed on for a summer internship working with exotic animals like guinea pigs, turtles, rabbits, and snakes.
 She especially enjoyed caring for baby raccoons.
-“They’re small as kittens but so incredibly strong,” she says.
+“They’re small as kittens but incredibly strong,” she says.

-Each of Pari’s experiences confirmed her desire to pursue veterinary medicine, and in 2020, she applied to UC Davis.
-She also left her job at Master’s and began working at a specialty animal hospital as a doctors assistant in the surgery department.
+Pari’s experiences confirmed her desire to pursue veterinary medicine, and in 2020, she applied to UC Davis.
+She also left her job at Master’s and began working as a doctor’s assistant in the surgery department at a specialty animal hospital.

 When asked by former co-workers to describe her new job, Pari often used humor.
 “I said, ‘Well, my boss at Master’s never put a dog spleen on my desk and said, ‘Send this off to the lab.’”

-It was no laughing matter, however, when Pari received a phone call in January informing her she’d been accepted to Davis.
+However, it was no laughing matter when Pari received a phone call in January informing her she’d been accepted to Davis.
 “I cried,” she says.
 “I couldn’t believe it.”

 Pari’s biggest fans weren’t as surprised.